-The Pearson expectation of IELTS 5.5 applies to all students recruited to BTEC level 4 and level 5 qualifications after 1st January 2015 (a higher expectation applies for level 6 and level 7).
+The Pearson expectation of IELTS 5.5 (Reading and Writing must be at 5.5) applies to all students recruited to BTEC level 4 and level 5 qualifications after 1st January 2015 (a higher expectation applies for level 6 and level 7).
 The college is required to satisfy itself of the fact that the students have been recruited with integrity and that they will be able to cope with the rigour of the programme.

 A centre can adopt its own internal English test.
 It is for the Centre to satisfy itself that the student’s score is commensurate with IELTS 5.5, but the expectation is not limited to the use of IELTS.

 All students seeking admission to NCL (including EU and Overseas) are asked to provide one of the following:

 - Recent evidence that their command of spoken and written English is at IELTS 5.5 (or equivalent) adequate for the programme of study for which they have applied.
 The expectation can be met using other English language tests such as Pearson PTE, City & Guilds, Cambridge and ESOL etc.

 - Please note, evidence of English language proficiency is not needed for students who have studied in English for the final two years of school (e.g. GCSE).